call

 This instrument was an ingenious solution by Conn to the scarcity of Grenadilla wood during the Second World War.
 Unsubstantiated sources say the same wood was used in the manufacture of WWII B24 Liberator Bomber Propellers’, hence the nick name; “Propeller wood clarinet”.
-That has since be debunked.
+That has since been debunked.
 They came in plastic or Cocobolo plywood.

 PanAm